cncoulter/Transcription-The-Plays-of-Roswitha/09 Paphnutius.md

 THAIS.
 Paphnutius, my father, I am ready now to obey you, command what you will.

 PAPHNUTIUS.
 Thais, I have been uneasy during your absence.
-I feared you had been caught in the wond’s snare.
+I feared you had been caught in the world’s snare.
 I feared you would not return.

 THAIS.
 You need not have been afraid.
 The world does not tempt me now.
 My possessions are ashes.
 I have publicly renounced my lovers.